-Alano.ONLINE - Your affordable online Alano Club!
+Alano.ONLINE - Your 12-step group's FREE online clubhouse!

 Rules

-Members must be responsible
+Meeting managers must be responsible

 You must be responsible for ensuring that the meeting is a safe space free from illegal activity.
 If you have an issue with a Zoom bomber, etc., use the facilities in the Zoom program to report them to Zoom and block them from the meeting.
 You may also appoint cohosts in your meeting to help.